PH: 866-533-7173

 Appraisal Myths

-Home Appraisals, Inc. discusses myths and realities about real estate appraisals and appraisers
+Home Appraisals, Inc. discusses appraisal myths and realities about real estate appraisals and appraisers

-Myth: The value that is assessed by the appraiser will be equivalent to the market value.
+Myth: The assessed value determined by the city is the same as the market value.

 Reality: This usually isn’t true; most states do support the suggestion that the assessed value is the same as market value, but not always.
 Examples include when interior reconstruction has occurred and the assessor does not know about the improvements, or when properties in the vicinity have not been reassessed for an prolonged time.